Important High Sierra Changes for IT Admins

 You can install High Sierra via the macOS Installer, by creating a bootable installer, from within macOS Recovery, and via a NetInstall image created by System Image Utility (available with macOS Server).

-More generally, this new approach to firmware updates means that you can’t use monolithic system imaging to install a new version of macOS.
+More generally, this new approach to firmware updates means that you can’t use monolithic system imaging to upgrade a Mac to a new version of macOS.

 Monolithic System Imaging Changes -- Historically, many organizations have long relied on imaging as a way of setting up new Macs.
 Imaging, or more specifically, monolithic system imaging, involves creating a disk image of the canonical Mac, complete with site-specific settings and apps, and then restoring that image onto the boot drive of a new Mac.
 Periodically, that monolithic image would be updated for new versions of macOS and apps, and then used going forward for new Macs and clean reinstalls.